forstmeier/books/chosen-for-elysium/draft/notes.md

 - This vision can be either singular or collective
 - Man is the creative beast

-note:
-- Draw on own personal development / feelings to present Peter's transformation throughout the trilogy

 note: (intro)

 > Register of the Fleet of the Most Serene Confederacy of Autocephalates